dwayne/elm-calculator-tutorial/src/README.md

 ### Application Logic

 The brains of the application is handled by JavaScript and hence, in our case as Elm developers, by Elm.
 In this part of the process I build a logical model for the application domain.
-Elm really shines during this part of the process because functional programming using modules, opaque types, union types, pattern matching, immutable data types, and pure functions supports a delightful approach to [domain modeling](https://thoughtbot.com/blog/data-modeling-resources-in-elm).
+Elm really shines during this part of the process because functional programming using modules, opaque types, union types, pattern matching, immutable data types, and pure functions supports a delightful approach to [data modeling](https://thoughtbot.com/blog/data-modeling-resources-in-elm).

 I don't practice test-driven development but I do test and unit testing the tricky parts of my application logic helps me to find and fix bugs.

 ### Web Application = UI + Application Logic

-Finally, I connect the UI to the application logic and I experience a moment of bliss.
+Finally, I connect the UI with the application logic.
+The UI provides the means by which input gets passed to the API that models the application domain.